Can You Freeze Green Beans?

 That being said, if you would prefer to defrost your green beans for whatever reason, remove the bag from the freezer and place them in the fridge for a few hours until they’ve thawed.

-Can You Refreeze Green Beans?
+Can You Refreeze Frozen Green Beans?

 Do Green Beans Freeze Well?